LBierkandt/graph-anno/README.md

 ```
 t I deleted it .
 ```
 The words are split at the spaces and appear as numbered tokens on the screen.
-Let's assume we have forgotten a word – we can still insert it with the `ti` command.
+Let's assume we have forgotten a word â€“ we can still insert it with the `ti` command.
 It takes as arguments the token before which to insert and the word(s) to insert:
 ```
 ti t1 quickly
 ```